 A3C Festival & Conference

-Hip-hop takes the stage in October during the annual A3C Festival & Conference, named one of Expedia's 20 Must-Experience Festivals in the U.S. for 2017.
+Hip-hop takes the stage in October during the annual A3C Festival & Conference.
 The festival is predated by a three-day conference that brings together artists, creatives and entrepreneurs in the music industry to empower and educate those that shape hip-hop music, technology and culture.
 The festival at the Georgia Freight Depot features some of the most renowned artists in hip-hop.

 Wire and Wood Songwriters Festival